Robin Berjon

 Similarly, some amount of money in the $20-50 billion range is being levied from search engines and handed over to browser companies every year.
 That's a lot of money, and very little of it goes to actually making browsers better or to supporting a better web — on the contrary, a lot of it is used to compete against the web.
 I am developing a proposal (WISE) (still in its very early phases) to replace the existing informal, privately-controlled taxation system with a formal, open, democratic, public interest one.
 The value of search comes almost entirely from the public sphere at large and should return to the public sphere, it should support its infrastructure.
 This could be instrumental in building the institutional capacity required for this global architecture.

 Stephanie Stimac recently gave a talk at Web Engines Hackfest 2024 that provides a great introduction to how parts of the web community are thinking of tackling this.
+Previous discussions of the same topic had already been covered on Brian Kardell's blog based on an event we organised, as well as on a podcast with Brian and Eric Meyer.
 Other funding efforts are also afoot, as readers familiar with Funding the Commons will know.

 And that's only search/browsers.
 I have an earlier proposal to support the governance of advertising infrastructure in the public interest (GARUDA) that includes a funding component.
 (I would not set up its governance that way today, but the overall idea stands.)
 We can devise similar, very lightweight systems for social or commerce for instance.
 To give an example, Beckn's ride-hailing system finances its infrastructure (which is privately provided but using open protocols) with a very simple flat fee.
 The ease with which one can become a Beckn provider ensures that fees stay low.